Iced Coffee - Driftaway Coffee

 2. Start the timer and brew as you would normally brew a manual pour-over.

-3. Remember the concentric circles and keep an eye on time and amount of water that has gone through.
+3. Use concentric circles when pouring hot water, and keep an eye on time and amount of water that has gone through.

 4. Looks delicious, doesn't it?

-3. Use bright coffees – Africans are great with this method, some of the Central Americans too.
-Avoid the Indonesian coffees.
+• Try a bright coffee - African coffees are great with this method, and some of Central Americans, too.

 Author Suyog